 Silvio Berlusconi, whose right-wing coalition won the 1994

 La testa perduta di Damasceno Monteiro (1997, The Missing Head of Damasceno Monteiro) partly drew on a report by the Council of Europe on police violence.
 Tabucchi's protagonist is a young journalist, who investigates an actual unsolved case, in which a man had been tortured, murdered and decapitated in an office of the Republican National Guard.
 The case brought Amnesty International into Lisbon.
-In the story of a murder investigation the guilty party, and the corrupt system, goes unpunished, but soon after the publication of the book, a RPG police officer confessed the real-life murder.
+In the story the guilty party, and the corrupt system, goes unpunished, but soon after the publication of the book, a RPG police officer confessed the real-life murder.
 Tabucchi was criticized by the Portuguese press for his portrayal of police brutality.

-For further reading: The New Italian Novel, ed. by Z. Baránski and L. Pertile (1993); Contemporary World Writers, ed. by Tracy Chevalier (1993); 'Antonio Tabucchi: Postmodern Catholic Writer' by Charles D. Klopp, in World Literature Today, March 22 (1997); Encyclopedia of World Literature in the 20the Century, Vol. 4, ed. by Steven R. Serafin (1999); 'Rethinking Modernity in Antonio Tabucchi's Narrative Work' by Assumpta Camps, in Italian Culture, December 22 (2002); L'uomo Inquieto: Identita E Alterita Nell'opera Di Antonio Tabucchi by Pia Lausten (2005); The Novel as Investigation: Leonardo Sciascia, Dacia Maraini, and Antonio Tabucchi by Jo-Ann Cannon (2006); 'Tabucchi, Antonio' by F.C.
+For further reading: The New Italian Novel, ed. by Z. Baránski and L. Pertile (1993); 'Antonio Tabucchi: Postmodern Catholic Writer' by Charles D. Klopp, in World Literature Today, March 22 (1997); 'Rethinking Modernity in Antonio Tabucchi's Narrative Work' by Assumpta Camps, in Italian Culture, December 22 (2002); L'uomo Inquieto: Identita E Alterita Nell'opera Di Antonio Tabucchi by Pia Lausten (2005); The Novel as Investigation: Leonardo Sciascia, Dacia Maraini, and Antonio Tabucchi by Jo-Ann Cannon (2006); 'Tabucchi, Antonio' by F.C.
 [Forrest Cole] in World Authors 2000-2005, ed. by Jennifer Curry et al. (2007); Postmodern Ethics: The Re-appropriation of Committed Writing in the Works of Antonio Tabucchi and Leonardo Sciascia 1975-2005 by Elizabeth Wren-Owens (2007); 'Key Author: Antonio Tabucchi: Declares Pereira (Sostiene Pereira)' by Elisabetta Tarantino, in Books, edited by Lucy Daniel (2007); In, on and through Translation: Tabucchi's Travelling Texts by Liz Wren-Owens (2018); Antonio Tabucchi and the Visual Arts: Images, Visions and Insights by Michela Meschini (2018)